kchalasa/DataCleansingandAnalysis/CodeBook.md

 ####Function 1 -dataDownload(dir,zipfileurl)

 This function takes two parameters, 1) a working directory location (dir) and 2) an internet url for the zipped data location (zipfileurl).
+It returns the new working directory for the project.

 Pseudocode for this function.
 * Check if "data" directory exists in the working directory (dir).
-* It creates a "data" directory if it doesnot exists in the working directory.
+* Creates a "data" directory if it doesnot exist in the working directory.
-* It will delete and re-create a "data" directory if it already exists.
+* Delete and re-create a "data" directory if it already exists.
-* It will change the working directory to this newly created directory.
+* Change the working directory to this newly created directory location.
 * Download the zipped dataset from the internet URL passed (zipfileurl).
-* It will unzip this dataset.
+* Unzip this dataset.
-* Finally it will data subdirectory as new "working directory" location.
+* Finally make the data subdirectory as new "working directory" and return this location.

 ```
     dataDownload<-function(dir,zipfileurl) {